Authenticate

 Create a XenApp farm for mobile devices in the Citrix Virtual Apps console or Web Interface console.
 The console depends on the version of Citrix Virtual Apps that you’ve installed.

 Citrix Workspace app uses a XenApp farm to get information about the applications a user has rights to.
 The same information is shared to the apps that are running on the device.
-This method is similar to the way you use the Web Interface for traditional SSL-based Citrix Virtual Apps connections where, you can configure Citrix Gateway.
+This method is similar to the way that you use the Web Interface for traditional SSL-based Citrix Virtual Apps connections, where you can configure the Citrix Gateway.

 1. In the XenApp farm, select Manage secure client access > Edit secure client access settings.